alm494/sql_proxy/README.md

 ## Key features:

 * Multi-Database Support : Compatible with PostgreSQL, Microsoft SQL Server, and MySQL databases.
-Additional standard Golang database drivers can be integrated as needed;
+You do not need to install the driver packages and setup ODBC sources.
+Additional standard Golang database drivers can be integrated as needed with a few lines of code;
 * Secure Credential Management : Does not store SQL credentials, ensuring sensitive information remains protected;
 * Secure Communication : Supports HTTPS for secure data transmission;
 * Efficient Connection Pooling : Utilizes a shared, reusable SQL connection pool with automated maintenance tasks to remove stale or dead connections;